Link to Other

 If you did not receive a copy of the outline in class, or if you misplaced it, you can download one in the appropriate section for your class above.

-Attendance You are expected to be in class during class periods, especially during lecture classes.
-I may, depending on the specific class and equipment availability, allow you to use certain class times to help complete assignments outside of the classroom, but you must first get my permission, let me know where you will be working, and how that will be furthering the assignment's completion*
+You are expected to be in class during class periods, especially during lecture classes.
+I may, depending on the specific class and equipment availability, allow you to use certain class times to help complete assignments outside of the classroom, but you must first get my permission, let me know where you will be working, and how that will be furthering the assignment's completion*.

 At grading time I will count attendance and class participation as the equivalent of a project (about 1/7 to 1/10th of your grade depending on how many projects we are able to complete), so it can help or hurt you.

 Also take note that after the 3rd unexcused absence I am encouraged by the administration to drop you from the roster.
-However I probably will not do so therefore if you are actually wanting to drop the class YOU need to let admissions know.
+However I will not do so, therefore if you are actually wanting to drop the class YOU need to let admissions know.
 See the section below on Dropping for more data.

-Lecture & Lab Classes Most of our photo courses are divided into Lecture and Lab classes that meet twice a week.
+Most of our photo courses are divided into Lecture and Lab classes that meet twice a week.
 "Lecture" is the time the instructor is passing on information to you.
 "Lab" includes demonstrations, field trips, interactive activities, and, of course, the time for you to be working on your projects on class time.

 The lab classes are an important part of your educational experience at City College.
 In addition to those other activities listed above, Lab classes provide you with time to work on the completion of your assignments and to use the equipment with the help and supervision of an instructor.
 Because we have to work around the issue of having a single darkroom (until the new building is completed) your lab day may be scheduled as either the first or second meeting of the week.

+Because the first week of class will likely be all lecture anyway, your instructor will let you know what the lecture/lab breakdown is for a specific class.
 Overall, you will be provided with a lot of lab time, actually more than the lecture time.
 But the breakdown may change over the semester.
 At the start of a semester, for example, in order to provide foundational material, you may have a lot more (or even exclusively) lecture than lab time up until you are doing projects and need the time.
 As the semester progresses that will even out to where we will have one day for lecture and the other for lab.
 By the end of the semester you will likely have much more lab than lecture time and as finals approach you may have ALL lab time to prepare final projects/portfolios.

 Directed Lab Studies.
 We offer a lab only class: Photo 102.
 This gives you time to work in the lab outside of class periods but with an instructor present to help you as needed.
 It also can give you a credit but at the end of the class you will have to turn in 4 finished prints.
 Your instructor can provide you with more information.